michbur/signalHsmm/inst/signal_gui/readme.md

 Queries bigger than 300 sequences will not be processed.
 Use batch mode instead.
 Be patient - calculations can take up to few minutes.

+### Warning

+The exact prediction of the regional structure of signal peptides (including position of the cleavage site) is still an experimental feature and should be used with caution.

 ### Authors
 [Michal Burdukiewicz](http://www.smorfland.uni.wroc.pl/)
 [Piotr Sobczyk](http://prac.im.pwr.wroc.pl/~sobczyk/)